K–10English K–10 Syllabus

 Describe ways in which characters are represented in literature and experiment with characterisation when creating texts

-Recognise imagery and symbols in literature
+Recognise Loading and Loading in literature

 Describe how words, sounds, images, logos and colour contribute to meaning in literature